Configure SSO with OIDC

 ## Set up SSO in W\&B

-To set up SSO, you need administrator privileges and the following information:
+To set up SSO, you must have administrator privileges and the following information:

-* OIDC Client Secret (optional; depends on how you have setup your IdP)
+* **OIDC Client Secret** (optional, depends on how you've set up your IdP).

-If your IdP requires a OIDC Client Secret, specify it by passing the [environment variables](/platform/hosting/env-vars) `GORILLA_OIDC_SECRET`.
+If your IdP requires an OIDC Client Secret, specify it by passing the [environment variables](/platform/hosting/env-vars) `GORILLA_OIDC_SECRET`:

-* In the W\&B App, go to **System Console** > **Settings** > **Advanced** > **User Spec** and add `GORILLA_OIDC_SECRET` to the `extraENV` section as shown below.
+* In the W\&B App, go to **System Console** > **Settings** > **Advanced** > **User Spec** and add `GORILLA_OIDC_SECRET` to the `extraENV` section as shown in the following example.

-* In Helm, configure `values.global.extraEnv` as shown below.
+* In Helm, configure `values.global.extraEnv` as shown in the following example.

 ```yaml theme={null}